jamiemorales/project-machine-learning-starter/README.md

 ## About

-Machine Learning Starters is a collection of fast fundamental machine learning projects in Python for starters.
+Machine Learning Starters is a collection of fast fundamental machine learning practice sets in Python for starters.

 It aims to help someone get started fast and gain a high-level understanding of the fundamental steps in the machine learning lifecycle early on.